 I want to make a t-shirt that says In Effect!
 (Actually, I already did that in my very first business.)
 I would also like to make a women's t-shirt that says "Hey!
 Quit Staring At My Breasts!!!"

-If I could take back one thing I said this week it would be "I'm a little tea pot short and stout."
+If I could take back one thing I said this week it would be "A priest, a rabbit, and a minister, walk into a barn...."